<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1008058222566041&amp;ev=PageView&amp;noscript=1">

 Food and Wine

 The Amalfi coast, Positano and Capri have a well-deserved reputation for great food.
 When there, you will find yourself eating more slowly, savoring for example the vivid taste of San Marzano tomatoes (Slow Food presidium) just off the vine served with fresh mozzarella.
-Yes, we are in the birthplace of Caprese salad.
-Amalfi coast is the land of lemons.
+Yes, we are in the birthplace of Caprese salad!
+The Amalfi Coast is the land of lemons.
 The enormous and intensely aromatic sfusato di Amalfi lemons are used to prepare Limoncello liqueur and to cook some traditional dishes and sweets.
-Slow Food recognized and protects the biodiversity of the sfusato lemon: “It is something more than a simple cultivation.
+Slow Food recognizes and protects the biodiversity of the sfusato lemon: “It is something more than a simple cultivation.
 It is at least from three centuries the engine of the local agriculture.”
 Fish from the Tyrrhenian Sea is not to be missed in a meal.
 For thousands of years the villagers have specialized in catching and preserving anchovies.
 They make a wonderful anchovy essence, a little like an anchovy pesto, by pressing the fish.
 It's absolutely delicious on hot spaghetti.
 The anchovies from this area boast two Slow Food presidia status.
 The perfect climate and the influence of the salty seawater give vegetables like tomatoes, artichokes and eggplants a sweet taste.

 From this unique land come unique wines.
-In fact harmony, complexity and uniqueness are the terms which best describe the Amalfi Coast and…its wine.
+In fact, harmony, complexity and uniqueness are the terms which best describe the Amalfi Coast and…its wine.
 The production territory extends from Positano as far as Vietri sul Mare, along the terraces facing the sea, where the perfume of citrus fruits and Mediterranean flora mix with the smell of the sea, the mists of the mountains and the woods condensing first of all in vats and then in glasses, in wines of great class.
 The vines climb the walls, grow horizontally, peep out from the rocks, run along stones and earth in a way which is both extreme and heroic.
 The vines are often real secular giants with a thousand arms, from which golden bunches of grapes hang; grapes of shapes, colors and aromas which are impossible to find in other areas, as they are expressions of varieties cultivated exclusively on the Amalfi Coast.
 This represents a further fascinating element of the strength of the vines and wine culture of the Divine Coast.
-Alongside Biancolella (a vine which grows near the sea, present only on the Coast, Ischia, Capri and Procida), Falanghina, Per e' Palummo and Aglianico (the top grape of varieties typical of Campania) there are other vines which make up the DOC certification such as Pepella, Fenile, Ginestra, Tintore, all of which further contribute to the exclusiveness of these coastal wines.
+Alongside Biancolella (a vine which grows near the sea, present only on the Amalfi Coast, Ischia, Capri and Procida), Falanghina, Per e' Palummo and Aglianico (the top grape of varieties typical of Campania) there are other vines which make up the DOC certification such as Pepella, Fenile, Ginestra, Tintore, all of which further contribute to the exclusiveness of these coastal wines.

 Related Posts